Oliver's BlogFriday 1st February 2019

 An example of this is observing that the skin colour on our whole face has become darker, and especially under the eyes.
 In Oriental medicine this reveals that our kidney and bladder functions have decreased.
 We may already be feeling more fatigued and noticing changes in our urination, but if we continue on this path we become more likely to suffer from urinary infections, deep coldness in the lower back and often the whole body, chronic tiredness and insomnia.

 Another example – the region of the face between our eyebrows gives indications of what is happening to our liver, if this region becomes tight and tense, then we are holding a lot of tension in our liver and gallbladder (pushing into these organs just below the ribs on the right side can then feel hard and painful).
 This may be making us feel irritable and ‘liverish’, impatient and snappy.
 Again if this imbalance increases over time, various problems linked with the liver may manifest, such as tension headaches in the sides of the head and behind the eyes, some vision problems, heavier than normal menstrual periods with more cramping, and some digestive changes.

-I have used these Oriental health assessment methods for myself for the past 38 years to keep my health strong, and on the odd occasions when I have developed symptoms or a health problem I have used them to work out the underlying imbalances in my body creating the problem, and then been able to heal myself.
+I have used these Oriental health assessment methods for myself for the past four decades to keep my health strong, and on the odd occasions when I have developed symptoms or a health problem I have used them to work out the underlying imbalances in my body creating the problem, and then been able to heal myself.
 I have also used them with literally thousands of clients and students over the years, enabling me to guide others to heal illnesses and strengthen their health.